smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 The data capture rules for Message Management are not linked to only one Message Management Parameter, but are shared because it is so common for a single Capture Application to be reused among many different message management rules.
 Instead, each Message Management Parameter record stores the Capture Application ID as part of the Parameter record.

-## Exceptional Control Options for Captured Data and Response Rules

-### Managing Single Quotes and Commas in Captured Data

-#### Problem Definition

-##### Single Quotes

-Single quotes included in captured data, such as message text, green screen workstation displays or reports, can prevent storage of captured data into dynamic variables.
-The single quote interferes with delimiting character strings in IBM i command parameter values.

-##### Commas

-If a comma is included in the value of a dynamic variable it can interfere with the syntax of OpCon Event commands whenever that dynamic variable is included as one of the command parameter values.
-At this time, commas are reserved characters in OpCon Event commands that are used to separate the command parameters.

-### Preventing Special Character Errors

-#### Captured Data Response Rules

-The Compress Numeric field in the Response Rules master record supports additional values (listed in the chart below) that can be specified for character data.
-This set of field values controls the process of storing captured data into a dynamic variable.

-The most important purpose of this control is to prevent single quote characters from interrupting the string of characters that is inserted into the VALUE('value') parameter of the SETDYNVAR command, since that is the method used to store captured data into a dynamic variable.
-Single quotes may either be replaced by space characters or they can be escaped by doubling the single quote so that just one character will actually be stored as part of the dynamic variable value.

-Commas can also be replaced by spaces, optionally, although this is not critical at the time a value is being stored, so it may be preferred to use the character string edit codes that are assigned to the dynamic variable master record.

-#### Dynamic Variables

-The COMMA parameter of the SETDYNVAR command, and the corresponding "Group Separator" field in the dynamic variable master record, support the same control values as shown in the chart below for non-numeric, that is, character string values.
-These edit codes control how the value returned for a dynamic variable token will be reformatted in order to prevent potential problems with the way each dynamic variable may be employed.

-### Table of Character String Edit Values

-These character string edit control values may be used in the Response Rule field: Compress Numeric, or in the Dynamic Variable COMMA control field (which also controls the Grouping Separator value if a dynamic variable is numeric).
-Note that character string edit rules do not apply when a dynamic variable has been marked as a numeric value only.

-The values shown in this table refer to EBCDIC values.
-Most Latin character sets use the same hexadecimal values for the comma and the single quote.
-If a client site's IBM i partition uses a CCSID character set with different hex values, please contact SMA Support for assistance.

-- C = replace any comma (,) X'6B' with a space (X'40')
-- Q = replace any single quote (') X'7D' with a space (X'40')
-- D = replace both a comma and a single quote with a space
-- E = escape a single quote by inserting an extra single quote
-- F = replace comma with space AND escape a single quote by doubling

-The concept of "escaping" the single quote is supported by IBM command editors.
-When a character string is enclosed with a pair of single quotes, such as the VALUE( ) parameter of the SETDYNVAR command, any single quote that is included within the string would interrupt the string unless there are two single quote characters.
-If there are two single quotes, IBM command processing will replace them with just one single quote as the character string is being processed, and the characters that follow the doubled single quote will still be part of the character string.

 ## How Captured Data Response Rules Work